daniuher/spyder-volume-viewer/README.md

 # spyder-volume-viewer
 Spyder plugin for viewing 2D, 3D, and 4D numpy arrays during scripting.
 The goal is to eliminate the need to constantly use explicit plotting or saving a temporary files just to look at them in standalone viewers.

 While developed with MR images in mind, this plugin is fully suitable for any numpy array visualization to guide your scripting.

 This is a **work in progress**.
 First stable release (version 1.0.0) is planned for April 2026.

 ### Limitations
 - Development on Linux (Debian 12/13), untested on other OS
 - Developed for Spyder installed via conda.
 Other python environment managers or Spyder installation approaches are untested.
-- version <1.0.0 is for Spyder 5, most likely not working in Spyder 6
+- The plugin works significantly faster with Spyder 5 compared with Spyder 6 (likely for reasons beyond my current skillset)

 ### Installation
 1. either clone the repo or download the latest release
 2. `cd` yourself into the downloaded folder
 3. (optional but recommended) setup a specific virtual environment with Spyder 5
-4. run `pip install .` from the base folder of the plugin
+4. run `pip install .` from the base folder of the plugin (or `pip install -e .` to point to this installation specifically)

 Stable release will be made available via pypi when ready.